Båtsfjord Municipality: Geography

 The municipality covers an area of 1433 km2 including Finnmark's highest mountain pass over Ordofjell at 400 m above sea level.
 It is situated on the northeastern coast of the Varanger Peninsula, on the rocky coastline of the Barents Sea.
 There are no native trees due to the climate.
 The Varangerhalvøya National Park lies in the southern part of the municipality.
 Makkaur Lighthouse lies along the shoreline, near the mouth of the Båtsfjorden, northeast of the village of Båtsfjord.
+The highest point in the municipality is the 633.85 m tall mountain Skipskjølen, located on the border with Vadsø Municipality.

 Previously, there were several villages along this barren coast, but today everyone lives in the village of Båtsfjord, with a sheltered harbor at the end of the Båtsfjorden inlet.
 Among the now-abandoned fishing villages is Hamningberg on the outer coast, which has many well-preserved 19th century wooden houses.
 Now, it is only used for summer vacation stays.
 The world's northernmost gannet colony to be found on the stack at Syltefjordstauran, along the Syltefjorden, north of the now-abandoned village of Nordfjord.
 Two pairs were discovered in 1961, but the colony has now grown to well over 300 pairs.